Measuring Broadband America

-- Making the MBA infrastructure and FCC staff assistance available to the research team for a targeted duration, in order to implement specific research experiments (which differ from the tests routinely in use in the MBA program’s regular reporting schedule) or,
+- Making available the MBA infrastructure and assistance from FCC technical staff for a targeted duration, to run tests distinct from those in use in the MBA program’s regular reporting schedule

-- Collecting and providing more detailed data than is usually done, from routinely run MBA tests, for a limited duration.
+- Collecting and providing (for a limited, pre-specified period) more detailed data than is available through the routinely run MBA tests.

-- The research team will develop a project proposal describing its intended use of the MBA infrastructure, for review with the FCC.
+- The research team develops a project proposal that describes the experiment they wish to run, and the associated intended use of the MBA infrastructure, for review with the FCC.

 - The Researcher Code of Conduct developed for this purpose is shared with the research team for signing.

-- The technical feasibility of supporting the project on the MBA infrastructure is assessed jointly by the research team and the FCC, on a preliminary basis.
+- A joint assessment as to the technical feasibility of supporting the project on the MBA infrastructure is made by the FCC, and the research team, as a preliminary gating function.

 - The proposed research is presented to the Collaborative as an initial introduction to the project.

-Further detail on the process associated with this type of activity is contained in the associated Researcher Code of Conduct.
+- Further detail on the process associated with MARS activity is contained in the associated Researcher Code of Conduct.

-The premises and conclusions of such studies are solely those of the research team, (ie not necessarily endorsed by the FCC).
-However, besides benefiting researchers, if conducted successfully, projects in this category are likely to provide valuable insights to the FCC, as well as the Broadband Collaborative and assist in understanding advanced technical issues in network measurements and architectures.
+- The premises and conclusions of such studies are solely those of the research team, (ie not necessarily endorsed by the FCC).
+However, if conducted successfully, besides benefiting the researchers involved, projects in this category are likely to provide valuable insights to the FCC, as well as the MBA Collaborative, through an improved understanding of advanced technical issues in network measurements and architectures.
 Learn More